 Students, employees, or other persons, who believe or have knowledge that a student who resides in on-campus housing is suspected missing must immediately notify the Department of Public Safety at 610-436-3311.
 In other words, there is no minimum length of time to make a missing student report.
 Notification that a resident student is missing is required within 24 hours of the time the student is determined to be missing.
 The Department of Public Safety will conduct a timely investigation in accordance with the departmental policy regarding missing person investigations.
 The police investigation will follow specific steps that are outlined by Pennsylvania Title 18 Section 2908(a) Missing Children and 42 U.S.C.
 5779(a) Section 3701(a) Suzanne's Law.
-For students who are under the age of 18 and not emancipated, the University must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
+Students are advised that, for students who are under the age of 18 and not emancipated, the University must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, students are also advised that this notification occurs in addition to notifying any additional contact person designated by the student.

 West Chester University annually provides all resident students the annual option to register a contact person(s) who can be notified by the Institution should the student be reported missing.
 The University strongly encourages all resident students to identify a "missing person" contact, which is in addition to any general emergency contact information already provided.
 Should the student not formally declare a separate missing person contact, the emergency contact on record will be notified.
 This "missing person" contact(s) should be registered with the Office of Residence Life and Housing in the Lawrence Center.
-Students are advised that the "missing person" contact information will be kept confidential and will be accessible only to authorized campus officials and law enforcement officials in the furtherance of the missing person investigation.
+Students are advised that the "missing person" contact information will be kept confidential and will be accessible only to authorized campus officials and law enforcement officials and that it may not be disclosed outside of the missing person investigation.

 If members of the WCU community believe that a student has been missing for 24 hours, it is critical that they report that information to the Department of Public Safety by calling (610-436-3311).
-Should a resident student be determined to be missing, the contact person(s) provided by the student will be notified within 24 hours by University officials.
+Should a resident student be determined to be missing for 24 hours, the contact person(s) provided by the student will be notified within 24 hours by University officials.
 If multiple contacts are requested by the student, then all contacts will be notified even if the first contact reports the student is not missing.